Tokens and cycles

 The relative stability of operational costs makes it easier to predict the cycles required to process, for example, a million messages.

-The costs associated with communication, computation, and storage are more likely to decrease than to increase over time—for example, because disk space becomes cheaper, hardware more efficient and the Internet Computer protocol will also improve over time to make better use of the resources.
+The costs associated with communication, computation, and storage are more likely to decrease than to increase over time.
+For example, because disk space becomes cheaper and hardware becomes more efficient, the Internet Computer protocol will also improve over time to make better use of the resources.

 Cycles are not a currency; in particular cycles cannot be converted back to value in the form of Internet Computer Protocol tokens, but can be transferred between canisters to enable canisters to pay for operations.

 For exact costs see the tables in computation and storage costs.

 Tokens (ICP) reflect the value of the Internet Computer blockchain and can fluctuate.
 To prevent the token value from affecting the number of messages a canister can process, tokens are not used to pay for resources directly.

 Tokens can be exchanged between token holders or locked up in neurons to secure voting rights as part of the governance system.

 Tokens are used to reward node providers for providing compute capacity and neuron holders for participating in the governance of the Internet Computer by voting and submitting proposals.

 With this model, the Internet Computer blockchain provides node providers with a predictable economic model for computing power capacity to ensure resources are available when and where they are needed.
 Node providers receive compensation for both active and spare nodes so that the Internet Computer blockchain has capacity to handle both normal traffic and workload spikes.

 The Internet Computer economic model places much of the power and responsibility of managing capacity on the governance system—the Network Nervous System.
 Specific details about compensation and service level requirements are outside the scope of this document.